Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 This series will turn a lot more critical later on as we move to World of Warcraft and its expansions.
 Generally I will aim to avoid naming and shaming.
 While I have my own theories on who wrote what[^first_ones], we don't truly know the full story of Blizzard's creative decisions, and likely never will.
 The purpose of this series is to examine the franchise as a whole, not to cast blame.
 But [Chris Metzen](https://warcraft.wiki.gg/wiki/Chris_Metzen)'s influence on Warcraft cannot be overstated.

 In Warcraft 1, Metzen was just one of several artists.
 He joined the project late in development, and we find his name near the bottom of the credits, as one of the manual illustrators.
-At that time, he was *nineteen years old*, and he had a knack for coming up with interesting crazy ideas and pitching them to the rest of the team.
+At that time, he was twenty years old, and he had a knack for coming up with interesting crazy ideas and pitching them to the rest of the team.
 This caught the interest of the higher-ups, who, to Metzen's surprise, just outright [put him in charge](https://warcraft.wiki.gg/wiki/Warcraft_II_credits) of Warcraft 2 story and design.

 Opinions on Metzen as a writer are polarized.
 Personally, I think different writers have different strengths and weaknesses, and the successful ones leverage their strengths while avoiding drawing attention to their weaknesses.
 Furthermore, when multiple writers work as a team, there can be division of labor: one writer can pitch novel, big-picture, attention-grabbing ideas, and another can refine them with deep dialogue and descriptions with attention to detail.